tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 [The Godot website](https://godotengine.org) should detect your OS and provide you with the latest download link.
 One thing I love about Godot is that it doesn't require an installation, you can simply unzip the download wherever you like and run the executable!

 > At the time of writing, Godot 4.4 is almost out.
-It has a feature I am excited to use, so I will be using experimental release **[4.4-dev4](https://godotengine.org/download/archive/4.4-dev4)**.
-If you are reading this before 4.4 is release, you will have the smoothest experience following along with the experimental release as well.
-If you are reading this after 4.4 has been release, then please use the latest stable version.
+It has a feature I am excited to use, so I will be using experimental release **[4.4-dev3](https://godotengine.org/download/archive/4.4-dev3)**.
+If you are reading this before 4.4 is released, you will have the smoothest experience following along with this experimental release as well.
+If you are reading this after 4.4 has been released, then please use the latest stable version.
+>
+> ⚠️ **Note:** If you are planning on hosting the game on your own server and have players connect using their web browsers, you will want to avoid 4.4-dev4+ for now.
+There is [an issue](https://github.com/godotengine/godot/issues/99028) getting the HTML5 export to connect to websocket servers when they are running on a port other than 443.
+This is a known issue and will likely be fixed in the future, but to be safe, stick with 4.4-dev3 for now.

 One thing to ensure is that you get the **Standard** version of Godot, not the .NET version.
 This allows us to code in GDScript in the built-in editor, which is what we will be doing for this project.